The Beekman, A Thompson Hotel

 Lower Manhattan, New York

-The Beekman can be found within easy reach of the Brooklyn Bridge in Lower Manhattan, between both the East and Hudson Rivers.
+The Beekman can be found within easy reach of the Brooklyn Bridge in Lower Manhattan, between the East and Hudson Rivers.

 When to go